HwWobbe/DefinitiveData-DeltaAlerts/README.md

 #### Lede

+* 2021-12-18: hiHo, hiHo: ... it's back to work I go (if only for the imminent holidays)
 * It's more than time to re-focus this repository.
 * * this is an opportunity to generalize the "5 minute rule"
 * TiddlyHost now creates new wikis as V5.2.0